Bipradeepb/Major-Project/pkg_debian/Readme_dev.txt

 /*  I am even packing my own linker and all the .so files in lib So that on older versions of distros No [Undefined Symbol error or Package Not found error] ocuurs As Older linker Cant work with New so files */

+[To pack dependcies use copy_lib.sh under helper scripts]

 --> Building on older versions that exe can run of New versions of Ubuntu